maltaisn/mazegen/README.md

 - **`output`**: Output settings, with the following attributes:
     - `format`: output format, one of `png`, `jpg`, `bmp`, `gif`, `svg`.
 Default is `png`.
     - `path`: output destination path.
 Default is the current folder.
-    - `svgOptimize`: if format is SVG, whether to optimize the path data or not.
-Default is `false`.
+    - `svgOptimization`: the optimization level of SVG output from 0 to 3.
+Default is `1`.
+A higher level results in more optimized file size but takes longer to export.
-    - `svgPrecision`: if format is SVG, the precision used for all numbers.
+    - `svgPrecision`: the precision used for all numbers in SVG output.
 Default is `2`.
 <br><br>
 - **`style`**: Styling settings, with the following attributes:
     - `cellSize`: the size of a cell, in pixels.
 Default is `30`.